OpenMW/openmw/docs/source/openmw-mods/settings/GUI.rst

 :Range:		> 0.0
 :Default:	1.0

-This floating point setting scales the GUI interface windows.
+This setting scales the GUI interface windows.
 The value must be greater than 0.0.
 A value of 1.0 results in the normal scale.
 Values much larger than 2.0 may result in user interface components being inaccessible.
 Until a gamepad interface is created, increasing this setting is helpful for simulating the larger interface used in console games.

 The default value is 1.0.
 This setting can only be configured by editing the settings configuration file.